virajmuthye/Scripts/pfam_tutorial/PFAM_analysis_tutorial.md

 Select "PFAM families" as input type in Step 1

-## An alternate way to identify protein domains
+## Identifying PFAM domains using HMMer

 1. Download curated HMM protein domain models from sources like PFAM.

 Before doing this, I recommend reading the HMMer manual "http://eddylab.org/software/hmmer/Userguide.pdf".
 Specifically, there's a part in the manual on how you can begin basic analysis without reading the nitty-gritties of HMMer.